minetest-mods/minetest-mods.github.io/README.md

 * OSI approved license are strongly preferred.
 * Mods do not need to be minetest-licensing compatible (meaning, (A)GPL3.0+ is fine).
 * Non-OSI licenses may be acceptable, but this is determined on a one-by-one case.
-* Pure Public Domain is not acceptable, however WTFPL, MIT or similar usually is acceptable.
+* Pure Public Domain is not acceptable, however ISC, MIT or similar usually is acceptable.
+* WTFPL is expressly discouraged and we ask that you relicense to another license before submitting.
+There are several appropriate alternatives, such as MIT, ISC etc..

 The project admins reserve the right to discontinue, remove or refuse any project based on legality, content or other, at their discretion.
+However, removal requests for other than reasons other than non-acceptable content or licensing are unlikely to be granted.

 The original author of the mod should be the one submitting it to the minetest-mods project.
 Only in exigent circumstances will a mod fork be allowed, and admins reserve the right to refuse mod forks at their discretion.
 In general, forks are only allowed if the original author clearly no longer maintains the project, and if the project has been properly licensed by the original author, and last, that the project license has remained unchanged in the fork.
+For the purpose of determining whether a mod is a fork or an original work, we note that forks that were created from non-public sources where the original work is not publicly available are not considered forks, but are considered the original public works and acceptable.

 Modpacks (groups of mods bundled together) are not permitted in minetest-mods, as they make management more difficult and prevent users from installing only parts of of a modpack.
 For cooperative maintenance of modpacks, see the minetest-modpacks team instead, or look at the minetest-games project.
 (At the time of writing of this document, those two teams/projects do not exist).
+A few modpacks exist in minetest-mods, but they are the only ones and new modpacks will not be allowed.

-Mods should ensure that they have all the needed files present to assure dependencies and mod metadata is present. description.txt is required to be present, and we strongly urge mods to have mod.conf present, as well as a screenshot.png file, a LICENSE file and a README.md file as well.
+Mods should ensure that they have all the needed files present to assure dependencies and mod metadata is present. description.txt and mod.conf files are required to be present, and we strongly request that mods have a screenshot.png file, a LICENSE file and a README.md file as well.
+Having a clear license statement is obviously a hard requirement, and you must be able to provide evidence that this license is proper if requested.

 ## Member organization